juhakala/root/README.md

      - add in readme the idea of how it is doing the sorting
      - make external visualizer so you dont have to have minilibx and take mlx out of core project
    - **lem-in**:
+     - add flags
+       - leaks
+       - show what ended the reading
+       - time
+       - how many turns it took
+       - show routes
+       - show all possible  routes? (maybe for smaller maps or max routes arount 100?)
+       - change/overwrite number of ants
      - just move ants now and make it pretty
      - external visualizer maybe?